-The Contractor shall provide, maintain and calibrate fall out dust collectors for the measurement of dust fallout.
-The directional dust collector devices shall consist of four removable dust collectors placed at right angles mounted at a height of 2 metres above ground.
+The Contractor shall extend the existing Kusile Power Station construction site fall out dust monitoring network and maintain and calibrate the fall out dust collectors for the measurement of dust fallout.
+The directional dust collector devices shall consist of at least an additional one to two removable dust collectors placed at right angles mounted at a height of 2 metres above ground.

 Dust measurement will only be required at those portions of the Working Area were working is actively occurring.
-As a minimum, two dust collectors shall be positioned at each of the active borrow areas and four dust collectors shall be positioned on the perimeter of the site for each of the various structures.
 The exact number and location of individual collectors shall be established in consultation with the Engineer.
 The Engineer may from time-to-time instruct the Contractor to carry out testing of dust levels at additional locations.